Government Support and Funding

 Check out Durham Region’s municipalities for information and updates on COVID-19 response, local programs and any available financial relief

-As part of a partnership between the Government of Canada and the Province of Ontario, Digital Main Street has announced three new programs to support businesses across Ontario.
+As part of a partnership between the Government of Canada and the Province of Ontario, Digital Main Street has announced programs to support businesses across Ontario.
 These programs are available to Durham Region businesses that meet program requirements.

 DMS ShopHERE: a program that provides independent small businesses and artists with a quick, easy and no-cost way to get selling online right away.

 DMS Ontario Grants: a program providing main street businesses with $2,500 Digital Transformation Grants.

 Access to credit through Business Credit Availability Program (BCAP)